PicoPanda/picopanda-game-dev-env/README.md

 ### Audio Conversion
 Use the *pico8_asset_converter.py* script to extract the audio.
-From the root directory of the repo the command will look like this:
+From the root directory of the repo, the command will look like this:

 ```bash
 python ./tools/pic8_asset_converter/pico8_asset_converter.py --input path/to/my_pico8_file.p8 --sfx